Medical racism in the United States: Representation in the profession of medicine

-According to US Census data, black and Hispanic people account for 13% and 18% of the overall population, respectively.
+According to US Census data, Black and Hispanic people account for 13% and 18% of the overall population, respectively.
 However, they only make up 6% and 5% of medical school graduates, respectively.
 Black physicians make up only about 3% of American doctors.
-Black physicians in particular have historically faced numerous obstacles to obtaining membership in the larger medical community.
-During the 20th century in the United States, groups such as the American Medical Association neglected black physicians and their pursuit of success in the field of medicine.
-This has led to continued marginalization of black physicians in the US due to their small numbers among other factors and this contributes to the marginalization of black patients.
+Black physicians have historically faced numerous obstacles to obtaining membership in the larger medical community.
+During the 20th century in the United States, groups such as the American Medical Association neglected Black physicians.
+This has led to continued marginalization of Black physicians in the US due to their small numbers among other factors and this contributes to the marginalization of Black patients.
 Minorities often perceive medical facilities as "white spaces" because of a lack of diversity at the institutional level.

 In this postcard, a Jim Crow caricature resembling an ape proclaims "Give My Regards to Broadway."
 This type of depiction of black people was once common in American history.